jkal90/Team16_Capstone/README.md

 ### Help Activity

 This class represents the screen that is visible after selecting the "help" icon on the home screen.
-There are buttons on the screen that direct to other videos
+Once you click on the help button off the home screen, you will be prompted three buttons.
+One button labeled "Introduction Video" will lead you to an Introduction Video provided by the College of Nursing.
+The second button labeled "How To Video" will lead you to a How to Video provided by the College of Nursing.
+Lastly, there is a "Back To Home" button that will take you back to the Home Screen.

 ### My Info Activity